textpattern/textpattern.github.io/administration/articles-panel.md

 ## List of articles

-Okay, back to the list of articles!
+Beneath the search area there is the table, or list, of existing articles.
 Each row is one article.

-To explain the *columns* going across the top: If you select the header of a column, it will sort the list of articles according to that column.
+If you select the header of a column, it will sort the list according to that column.
 Select again to reverse sort direction.

-### Columns

-The default view shows these columns:

-**ID:** a unique ID number is automatically assigned to each article.
-This is what identifies it and calls it on the live site.

-**Posted:** this is the date/time that the article was (or will be) published.
-If it shows on the live site depends on your forms.
-Articles to be published in the future (where you entered a timestamp manually) are shown gray instead of black.

-**Title:** the title of the article.
-Select this to edit the article.

-**Section:** the section that the article belongs to.

-**Status:** this is the status of the article. if set to Live, then this article is viewable on your live site (except if it has expired, see the [expired](https://docs.textpattern.io/tags/expires) tag.
-Might otherwise be set to 'Draft', 'Pending', etc.

-**Author:** this is the name of the person who posted the article (only if more than one author exists in the [Users panel](https://docs.textpattern.io/administration/users-panel)).

-At the top of the list there is an option 'Show detail'.
-When marked additional columns (and additional info) will be presented:

-In the ID column, two links will be added for each article: **Edit:** select this (or the title of the article) to edit the article. **View:** select this to view the particular article on the live site.

-**Modified:** tells when the article has recently been modified.

-**Expires:** if an expire date/time has been entered for an article it will be shown here.

-**Category 1:** if the article was assigned a category, then it will reflect that here.

-**Category 2:** if the article was assigned a second category, it will reflect that here.

-**Comments:** this will show if the article has comments turned on or off, and how many comments have been made to this article.
-Hidden if the commenting features are turned off globally in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel).

 ### Perform changes on selected articles